-Whenever a company changes their logo, the Internet, especially those who design themselves seem to be outraged.
+Whenever a company changes its logo, the internet, especially those who design themselves seem to be outraged.
 I could count many examples, but most of them are already forgotten.
 And this kind of proves the larger point I'm trying to make in this article.

 In reality though, very few of us know or fully understand how it works.
 Those who do are usually quiet and observe.

 I'm always surprised by especially the outrage of the design community.
-We are the ones that should know that we just can't judge a book by it's cover.
+We are the ones that should know that we can't judge a book by its cover.
 The cover of the book might be important to some degree, but if the book is really good, it won't make a difference.
-And of course I'm not saying that the design of a book cover doesn't matter, but it's just a tiny piece in the puzzle.
+And of course, I'm not saying that the design of a book cover doesn't matter, but it's just a tiny piece in the puzzle.

 The only way you could have judged Apple's logo would be based on your personal relationship with the object it is representing.
-So in case of Apple, you would have probably judged the logo based on the fact that you either love or hate the taste of Apples.
-Or the fact that Apples have little to do with a technology company. (at least to your knowledge)
+So in the case of Apple, you would have probably judged the logo based on the fact that you either love or hate the taste of Apples.
+Or the fact that Apples have little to do with a technology company (at least to your knowledge).

 The original Nike logo.
 You like the logo today because you like the brand.

 A good logo can exist at any time when there is a beloved brand behind it with meaning.
-Because ultimately, a logo is good the moment it does it's job, which is serving as a visual mark representing what the brand stands for.
-It's essentially just a shortcut, a visual cue & trigger for something much larger.
+Because ultimately, a logo is good the moment it does its job, which is serving as a visual mark representing what the brand stands for.
+It's just a shortcut, a visual cue and a trigger for something much larger.

-What I mean with that is that you can make any logo good as long as the brand behind is strong enough.
+You can make any logo good as long as the brand behind is strong enough.
 And the brand is essentially a collection of everything the company has ever done or even said.
-The logo is just a representative symbol which echos what the brand is about.
+The logo is just a representative symbol that echoes what the brand is about.

 But still, there is a difference between a good and a great logo.
-Generally these differences only exist when it comes to practicality and functionality, and this is where we can judge a logo purely on it's execution.
-But ultimately, we will judge a logo by the ability of how well it can communicate & trigger certain emotions that are based on the overall brand.
+Generally, these differences only exist when it comes to practicality and functionality, and this is where we can judge a logo purely on its execution.
+But ultimately, we will judge a logo by the ability of how well it can communicate and trigger certain emotions that are based on the overall brand.

 “A brand is a promise.
 A good brand is a promise kept. ” ― Muhtar Kent